Commercial Real Estate Brokerage: Make Millions Without Suffering Through Investment Banking First?

-Q: Great, thanks for explaining all of that.
-Any final words if you want to become a CRE broker?
+Q: Any final words if you want to become a CRE broker?

 A: Becoming a competitive CRE broker is no easy task.
 It is arguably more difficult to find success than investment banking, because of the ease of entry (lots of hungry young brokers trying to make it big!).